""

 Prior Coursework

-With program approval, students may be to count credits of graduate coursework from other institutions.
+With program approval, students may be allowed to transfer up to 19 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, 15 credits taken as a UW–Madison Special Student are allowed toward minimum coursework requirements.
+With program approval, students may be allowed to transfer up to 15 credits taken as a UW–Madison University Special student.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 A semester GPA below 3.000 will result in the student being placed on academic probation.
 If a semester GPA of 3.000 is not attained during the subsequent semester of enrollment the student may be dismissed from the program or allowed to continue for one additional semester based on advisor appeal to the Graduate School.